mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-vms-xorg-and-vnc.md

 ---
 layout: post
-title: "Linode and VNC"
+title: "Linode VMs: Xorg and VNC"
 ---

-Configuring a minimal VNC and Xorg Server on a Linode VM.
+Configuring a minimal VNC and Xorg Server on a Linode virtual machine.

 ## Background